poroping/terraform-provider-fortios/docs/data-sources/webfilter_ipsurlfiltercachesetting.md

 The following attributes are exported:

 * `dns_retry_interval` - Retry interval.
 Refresh DNS faster than TTL to capture multiple IPs for hosts.
 0 means use DNS server's TTL only.
 * `extended_ttl` - Extend time to live beyond reported by DNS.
-0 means use DNS server's TTL
+Use of 0 means use DNS server's TTL.